-The primary data protection implications of the GLBA are outlined its Safeguards Rule, with additional privacy and security requirements issued by the FTC’s Privacy of Consumer Financial Information Rule (Privacy Rule), created under the GLBA to drive implementation of GLBA requirements.
+The primary data protection implications of the GLBA are outlined in its Safeguards Rule, with additional privacy and security requirements issued by the FTC’s Financial Privacy Rule, created under the GLBA to drive implementation of GLBA requirements.
 The GLBA is enforced by the FTC, the federal banking agencies, and other federal regulatory authorities, as well as state insurance oversight agencies.

 Complying with the GLBA puts financial institutions at lower risk of penalties or reputational damage caused by unauthorized sharing or loss of private customer data.
 There are also several privacy and security benefits required by the GLBA Safeguards Rule for customers, some of which include: